-- This commercial griddle has two-sided temperature controls and is made from easy-to-clean stainless steel.
+- This commercial electric griddle for restaurant has two-sided temperature controls and is made from easy-to-clean stainless steel.
 It’s a great mid-size griddle for cooking up a variety of breakfast dishes, meats and sandwiches.
 It’s built for long-term use and can be purchased with an extended warranty, if needed.

-- This is a commercial electric char broiler with grooved plates that lend an air of an authentic grilling experience to meat cuts and sandwiches, making it ideal for not only a restaurant but for stands at festivals and food trucks.
+- This is a commercial electric char broiler for restaurant with grooved plates that lend an air of an authentic grilling experience to meat cuts and sandwiches, making it ideal for not only a restaurant but for stands at festivals and food trucks.
 This is a propane char broiler that will lend an air of authenticity to every dish you cook, and it has 4 different temperature controls to let you cook different dishes at once.
 This is one of the best commercial models on the market, so it’s important to note that if the cost is prohibitive, you may want to check local newspaper ads for a used electric char broiler.

-- This griddle is ideal for a restaurant that makes a large volume of hot sandwiches such as Panini’s or dishes that fold over, such as burritos, enchiladas, wraps or even omelets.
+- This electric griddle is ideal for a restaurant that makes a large volume of hot sandwiches such as Panini’s or dishes that fold over, such as burritos, enchiladas, wraps or even omelets.
 This is the large-volume clamshell meant for power user restaurants, and as such, it’s really only appropriate if the majority of your grilled goods are in this category, especially if you’re just starting out.

 Summing it Up:

 Every restaurant has a strict budget when they’re first starting out, so your options may be limited in terms of your equipment choices.
 That’s fine, but make sure that you start with quality equipment and go for the longest warranty available.
 Do your homework and start off right, with the highest quality goods.

 And what will be the best electric grill for restaurant in 2020?
 If you are interested in this subject subscribe us and share your opinion in a comment.
 Thank you!